 In Iceland, you’ll have the opportunity to learn about Viking heritage and the many legends tied to folklore.
 One of the best things to do in Reykjavik is to explore the myriad museums that detail the country’s history and culture.

-Stop into the Maritime Museum in the old harbor, or view the educational exhibits in the National Museum of Iceland, which focuses on the country’s cultural history.
+Stop into the Maritime Museum near Downtown Reykjavik, or view the educational exhibits in the National Museum of Iceland, which focuses on the country’s cultural history.

 In Greenland, the historical focus is on the Inuit people and indigenous groups, as well as the subsistence activity of hunting and fishing over the centuries.
 Explore the Qaqortoq Museum, located in the center of town in the oldest building, dating back to the early 1800s.